memberful/memberful-wp/wordpress/wp-content/plugins/memberful-wp/readme.txt

 == Changelog ==

+= unreleased =

+* Improve UI for the Restrict Acess tool

 = 1.56.0 =

 * Add an optional `podcast` attribute to the `memberful_podcasts_link` shortcode, allowing you to link to a specific Podcast using its ID.